nhsengland/virtual-wards-draft-standards/README.md

 The guidance should help guide and set standards for enabling the sharing of data for virtual wards.

-**Please only develop against the standard if you are working with us directly**
+**Please only develop against the standard if you are working with us directly.**

 ## Version History